Jersey City

 Cons:

-• Limited to gas-powered homes: Only suitable for homes with access to natural gas.
+• Limited to Gas-Powered Homes: This model is only suitable for homes with access to natural gas.

 How to Choose Between Different Types of Water Heaters